Raktae Muangsurin: Biography and career

 Raktae also competed in both professional and amateur boxing.
 He won the now defunct OBA lightweight title and was the runner up at the President's Cup in Indonesia.
 After taking a hiatus from Muay Thai for several years, he was matched up against "The Rising Star From Australia" John Wayne Parr in his comeback fight.
 Raktae raised his hand in the 3rd round, retiring from the fight due to Parr's low kicks.
 Raktae would permanently retire from Muay Thai competition afterwards.
 His KO victories against Jockey Sitkanpai and Jitti Kiatsuriya were considered his best fights.
-He was matched up against Komtae Chor.
-Suan-Anan but they did not fight.
+He was matched up against Komtae Chor.Suananant but they did not fight.

 During his several-year hiatus, Raktae became a trainer at the Muangsurin gym where he was viewed as the gym's headman.
-He would become the trainer other elite pressure fighters such as Muay Mat fighter Pornsak Muangsurin or the well-rounded Muay Bouk fighter Den Muangsurin.
+He would become the trainer other elite pressure fighters such as Muay Mat fighter Panphet Muangsurin, Pornsak Muangsurin or the well-rounded Muay Bouk fighter Den Muangsurin.
 He worked as a trainer in the Muangsurin gym for seven years before he and Amornrat decided to close down the camp.
 Canadian former fighter Mike Miles recalls that while he was training in the Muangsurin gym in 1992, Raktae and Amornrat welcomed him and treated him with hospitality.

 Later on in his life, Raktae opened a spare auto parts shop in his new hometown of Khlong Sam Wa district in Bangkok.
 In his house located in the middle of a foliage-filled field, he has twin daughters by the names of Alisa and Ariya and a youngest son named Rondol.
 He travels regularly and attends gatherings with former Muay Thai fighters.